Case Study: TIGERS and CostcoSee how TIGERS help make Costco's merger result in improved leadership with superior ROI.

 Prior to the merger, however, Price Club received over a million dollars from California to hire and train employees from low income and disadvantaged communities.
 Much of this investment was earmarked for leadership and supervisory training as employees

 As a result, Price Club’s leadership skills outperformed Costco’s.
-It was Jim Senegal’s vision to bring the leadership competencies of both companies into balance.
+It was Jim Sinegal’s vision to bring the leadership competencies of both companies into balance.
 He chose employee-centered, leadership training and team development as the solution to this initiative.

 Growing pains produce success and a successful outcome